debasispal2007/APC_Assessment/README.md

 # APC_Assessment

-This repository has Java project for Testing three API REST API Automation: Please consider the JAVA folder "APCAssessment_RESTAPI_JAVA.zip".
+This repository has Java-Maven Project for Testing three API.
+The API Details could be found in "https://any-api.com/oceandrivers_com/oceandrivers_com/console/ODWeather/getAemetStation"
+REST API Automation: Please consider the JAVA folder "APCAssessment_RESTAPI_JAVA.zip".
 Two API's used for Test are "getAemetStation" and "getEasywind".
 A Negative scenario is considered to check the return code is 404 if the endpoint is not given properly.